Computer virus cripples top Apple supplier TSMC

 Related: China kills Qualcomm's $44 billion deal for NXP

-The company didn't provide details on the source of the virus.
-It blamed the infection of its computer systems on "misoperation during the software installation process for a new tool."
+The company blamed the infection of its computer systems on "misoperation during the software installation process" for new equipment.

+The virus was stored in the equipment rather and didn't come from a hack or cyberattack, a spokeswoman for TSMC said.

-No confidential information was compromised, the company said.
-It didn't immediately respond to requests for further information Monday.
+No confidential information was compromised, the company added.

 TSMC, short for Taiwan Semiconductor Manufacturing Company, is the main manufacturer of processors for Apple's (AAPL) iPhones and iPads.
 It's also the world's largest maker of made-to-order chips, which involves manufacturing products designed by companies like Qualcomm (QCOM) and Nvidia (NVDA).